rasendubi/blog/content/blog/literate-config/index.md

 ### Decoupling

-Literate configuration allows to decouple organization of configuration from actual files the configuration ends up in.
+Literate configuration allows to decouple organization of configuration from actual files the settings ends up in.
 It allows keeping related parts close together---even if they belong to different files on disk.

 As an example, I use [mbsync], [msmtp], and [notmuch] to deal with email load.
 These are separate applications with their own configuration files, but logically they are coupled---adding a new email address requires changing all three configurations.
-Org mode allows keeping all three configurations in a single file, which are then *tangled* (exported) to their respective locations.
+Org-mode allows keeping all three configurations in a single file, which are then *tangled* (exported) to their respective locations.

 [mbsync]: http://isync.sourceforge.net/
 [msmtp]: https://marlam.de/msmtp/
 [notmuch]: https://notmuchmail.org/

-This decoupling ability is not limited to separate files though---you can reorganize and reorder parts of a single file.
+This decoupling ability is not limited to separate files, though---you can reorganize and reorder parts of a single file.

-Example is my NixOS configuration to install Emacs and its plugins.
+An example is my NixOS configuration to install Emacs and its plugins.

 Using simplified pseudo-code, the main fragment looks like this ([real code is here][real-code]):
 ```nix